Grogu: Development

 Grogu is mostly a work of animatronics and puppetry, although accentuated with computer-generated imagery (CGI).
 Legacy Effects, the special effects studio started by protégés of special make-up effects creator Stan Winston, designed the Grogu puppet and supplied the puppeteers to animate it during filming.
 The puppet cost about $5 million to make, and is relatively heavy due to the amount of wires and animatronic technology inside it.
 It is controlled by two technicians, one who operates the eyes and mouth and another who controls other facial expressions.
 There are several stand-in versions for Grogu used in filming in addition to the primary puppet.
 The crew of The Mandalorian wanted to use animatronics for Grogu as often as possible.
 However, they also shot versions of the character's scenes both with and without the puppet, so they had the option of replacing it with a CGI effect in post-production if the puppet did not look satisfactory.
 When CGI is used, Favreau said they try to make the character obey the same physical laws that he would if he were a puppet, adding: "I think a lot of times CG makes itself too obvious where you don't create parameters creatively that allow the character to keep the same identity and charm."

 The voice and sounds of Grogu were created by David Acord and Matthew Wood, sound editors with Skywalker Sound, who had previously worked on various Star Wars projects.
 Acord recorded animals' noises at a wildlife rescue near San Diego, and used recordings of a bat-eared fox and kinkajou to make the initial version of Grogu's voice.
 However, Favreau suggested the voice needed to sound more human-like and relatable to audiences, so instead the animal sounds were scaled back and used only for small grunts and cooing noises.
 Actual infant vocals were used to create the new version of Grogu's voice, and Acord used a highly-pitched version of his voice for some of the more articulated vocalizations.
 Acord also previously voiced Rotta the Hutt, the young Huttlet son of Jabba the Hutt, in the animated film Star Wars: The Clone Wars (2008).
+In "Chapter 23: The Spies", Taika Waititi voices IG-12, a pilotable exoskeleton built by the Anzellans (from IG-11's remains) to be controlled by Grogu, whom Grogu speaks through by clicking buttons to say "yes" and "no".